 Regulations governing construction projects span virtually every aspect of development and are often very tight.
 They typically exist to meet insurance requirements, and practice of ascribed best practices of which all regulations consist are required of construction crews, contractors, and sub-contractors by the property developers.
-As a result, it's not at all uncommon for construction foremen to find themselves conversant of knowledge and experience well beyond his or her trade.
+As a result, it's not at all uncommon for construction foremen to find themselves conversant with knowledge and experience well beyond his or her trade.

 The construction foreman has the burden of keeping all parties involved on the same page and ensuring that regulations are being followed to the letter.

 Not all of a foreman’s work is performed onsite.
 A construction foreman is also responsible for various types of office work.
 He or she is responsible for creating a work schedule to ensure that different parts of the job are completed in a specific order.

-A good foreman is able to identify those areas of a project most at risk of dragging a project behind schedule and taking necessary corrective action to ensure that projects stay on schedule and are completed by or ahead of deadline.
+A good foreman is able to identify those areas of a project most at risk of dragging a project behind schedule and taking necessary corrective action to ensure that projects stay on schedule and are completed by or ahead of the deadline.